james-a-roland/jroland81093.github.io/_posts/2016-08-28-why-learning-git-will-save-your-life.markdown

 ### TL;DR ###

-Git saved my life by tracking my files, and can save yours too.
+I wasted a lot of time and energy by **not** learning Git.
+If you keep telling yourself you'll learn Git *someday*, do yourself a favor and take the hour to teach yourself right now (college students I'm looking at you).
 [Github][github] is a site that hosts Github projects for collaboration.
 There's tons of free resources out there to learn and it only takes about 30 minutes, so do yourself a favor and check them out!